 Restoring to Amazon EC2

-The procedure of restore to Amazon EC2 from a Veeam Agent backup practically is similar to the same restore procedure from a VM backup.
-To learn more, see the Restore to Amazon EC2 section in the Veeam Backup & Replication User Guide.
+The procedure of restore to Amazon EC2 from a Veeam Agent backup practically does not differ from the same procedure for a VM backup.
+To learn more about restore to Amazon EC2, see the Restoring to Amazon EC2 section in the Veeam Backup & Replication User Guide.